 Have you ever had occasion to fall in love with a city?
 If not, Poznan will take your heart with its unique treasures, which stand dreamily watching their own reflections in the fast flowing Warta River.
 Here, history and tradition interweave with modernity offering you everything from bustling tourist attractions to idyllic hideaways.
 The city is perfect for romantic getaways.
 Even if you walk the cobbled streets alone, you will be swept away by the magic that has given Poznan a reputation for being Poland’s most popular small-big city.

-Szczecin is an energetic city where the River Odra eventually flows into the Baltic Sea.
-Today it is the capital of a new province, Western Pomeranian, which has suffered a turbulent history and now looks to an enlightened and cultural revival.
+Szczecin is an energetic city where the River Odra eventually flows into the Szczecin Lagoon.
+Today it is the capital of the region of West Pomerania which has suffered a turbulent history and now looks to an enlightened and cultural revival.
 A focal point is that it has managed to preserve its unique character and charm since its recent reform.
 Szczecin is now awakening to its full potential at an ever increasing pace.
 You will really feel inspired as you explore this enthralling city.

 Warsaw has come a long way since its almost complete destruction in the Second World War.
 This vibrant, busy city has slowly been emerging as a new cultural diamond of the East, forming the centre of modern Poland.
 And while shiny skyscrapers, new restaurants and funky clubs shoot like mushrooms from the soil, Warsaw’s many historic buildings serve as a reminder of this city’s glorious history.